BRGOVIND/AegisLM/README.md

 # RedForge

-> Open-source red teaming platform for local LLMs powered by Ollama
+A local red teaming tool for testing LLMs that run through Ollama.
+Point it at a model, throw a library of adversarial prompts at it, and see where it breaks.

+Everything runs on your own machine.
+Nothing gets sent to a cloud API.

+## Why I built this

+Most LLM security testing either costs money (hosted eval platforms) or means writing attack prompts by hand every time.
+RedForge keeps a library of attacks ready to go, runs them against whatever Ollama models you have pulled, scores the responses, and shows you which categories the model is weak against.

-## What is RedForge?
+## What it does

-RedForge is a local-first security evaluation platform that stress-tests LLMs running via Ollama against a curated library of adversarial prompts.
-It automatically scores each model response, classifies vulnerabilities by attack category, and surfaces per-model risk metrics through a React dashboard.
-Everything runs on your machine — no data leaves your environment.

-## Features

-- **28 built-in attacks** spanning prompt injection, jailbreaks, context manipulation, and data leakage
+- Ships with 28 attacks across four categories: prompt injection, jailbreaks, context manipulation, and data leakage
-- **Automated scoring** with PASS / FAIL / UNCERTAIN verdicts and human-readable reasoning per response
+- Scores each response as PASS, FAIL, or UNCERTAIN, with a short reason for the verdict
-- **Batch testing** — run an entire attack category against a model in one click, with async job tracking
+- Runs a whole category against a model in one go, tracked as a background job
-- **Per-model dashboard** with pass/fail rates, category breakdown charts, average latency, and 7-day test history
+- Shows pass/fail rates, a category breakdown, average latency, and a 7-day history per model
-- **Hallucination evaluation** endpoint for probing factual reliability
+- Has a separate endpoint for checking hallucination / factual reliability
-- **PDF/JSON report generation** for sharing results or audit trails
+- Exports results to PDF or JSON if you need to share them
-- **Zero cloud dependency** — all inference goes directly to your local Ollama instance
+- Talks straight to your local Ollama instance, so no inference leaves your machine

-- **FastAPI backend + React/TypeScript frontend** with hot-reload for easy extension
+The backend is FastAPI, the frontend is React + TypeScript.
+Both hot-reload, so it's easy to add your own attacks or metrics.

-## Prerequisites
+## Before you start

+You'll need:

-- Python 3.11+
+- Python 3.11 or newer
-- Node.js 18+
+- Node 18 or newer
-- Ollama installed and running — [https://ollama.ai](https://ollama.ai)
+- Ollama, installed and running ([ollama.com](https://ollama.com))
-- At least one Ollama model pulled (e.g. `llama3`, `mistral`, `gemma`)
+- At least one model pulled, e.g. `ollama pull llama3`

-## Quick Start
+## Running it

-### 1. Pull an Ollama model
+Pull a model if you haven't:

 ```bash
 ollama pull llama3
 ```

-### 2. Start the backend
+Start the backend:

 ```bash
 cd backend